Halfwalker/ZFS-root/README.md

 *initramfs-tools* is NOT used, and is in fact disabled via `apt-mark hold initramfs-tools`.
 Instead *dracut* is used for managing the initramfs.

+## Configuration

+The *ZFS-root.sh* script will prompt for all details it needs.
+In addition, you can pre-seed those details via a *ZFS-root.conf* file, and an example is provided.
+There are several extra config items that can only be set via a *ZFS-root.conf* file and not the menu questions.

+NOTE: It will _always_ prompt for the list of disks to install to, and will pause with a textbox showing the selected options.

+*SSHPUBKEY*
+: Any SSH pubkey to add to the new system main user `~/.ssh/authorized_keys` file.

+*HOST_ECDSA_KEY* or *HOST_RSA_KEY*
+: Can specify the host ECDSA or RSA keys if desired.
+Comes in handy for repeated runs of the script in testing, so you don't have to keep editing your `~/.ssh/known_hosts`.

 ### zrepl ZFS snapshot management and replication

 The simple *zrepl* config install sets up two snapshot/prune only jobs, no replication.
 Both the main root dataset and the home user dataset are snap'd on a 15min cadence.
 The root dataset prune policy is to keep 1 hour of 15min snaps, 24 hourly and 14 daily.
 The home user dataset policy is similar, 1 hour of 15min snaps, 24 hourly and 30 daily snaps.